Ozren (Sokobanja): Folklore

 The region of Ozren is known for the rich, magical folk tales and customs.
 Watermills have important place in the stories as it was believed that the impure spirits inhabit their vicinity.
 If someone would remain in the watermill until midnight, he would have to spend the entire night inside.
 In the early morning, the visitors would first check if there is a cobweb on the ceiling.
 If there would be none, it would mean that the demons spent the night inside so the watermill had to be censed first.
 They were also the location for the spells and charms.
 A mute child would be placed on the grinding stone and while it turns, the chants were spoken.
 A water that would sprinkle while the grindstones turn, was called the "spelling water".
-A girl would collect the water and than sprinkle the guy whom she fences, so that he would fall in love with her.
+A girl would collect the water and then sprinkle the guy whom she fancies, so that he would fall in love with her.
 Local population also believed in Water Spirit, who could appear in the watermill and stop the stones from grinding grains.